- What is matcha?

 What we would advise caution on though are the edible seaweeds – like nori – which are harvested from the Pacific Ocean, as those seem to pose a far greater radiation risk than any land-based plants grown hundreds of miles to the east.

-Which matcha to buy?
+What’s the best matcha to buy?

 Let’s start this review with what to avoid!
 Starbucks does not sell unsweetened matcha, as the blend they use already has sugar mixed in.
 Worst yet, the sugar is listed first in the ingredients.